Brooks PureFlow 7 Review

 First Look And A Little History

-The “Pure” Series including the PureFlow was introduced in the fall of 2011, and I was right there securing two pairs (scuffed green ones in photo below).
-I also procured one of the PureGrits as well for my off road pleasures.
+The “Pure” Series including the PureFlow was introduced in the fall of 2011, and I was right there securing two pairs (scuffed green ones in the photo below).
+I also procured one of the PureGrits as well for my off-road pleasures.
 I then skipped a few generations to put a couple of PureFlow 4’s to the test.
 In my photo, you can tell I’ve also put a variety of other Brooks shoes to its limits.
 Needless, to say I have seriously pushed the mileage past it’s recommended life, but every time I wanted to retire a pair, I thought, “just one more run wouldn’t hurt” They were mostly easy 4-5 milers, and the miles kept adding up.

 The green ones have been put out to pasture, as well as the first PureFlow 4, but the other one with only 100 miles in the bank is still in the rotation.
 These shoes have been my main go-to shoe for all my major races; numerous half marathons, full marathons (including Boston 2016), half ironman, as well as a couple of full Ironman races.
 So, after having skipped a couple generations, I am really excited to see what changes and improvements have been made.